jfrb95/library-app/README.md

 A library app to test various skills.
-Not currently uploaded to github. not made to look nice yet
+Not made to look nice yet.